NickNaso/addon-stream/README.md

-# Stream on Node.js Native Add-ons using N-API
+# How to use Stream on Node.js Native Add-ons

-How to use and create stream on Node.js native add-ons
+How to use and create stream on Node.js native add-ons with N-API

 >A stream is an abstract interface for working with streaming data in Node.js.
 >The stream module provides a base API that makes it easy to build objects that